SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <p style="color: red;">This IMU is generally not recomended for new SlimeVR trackers.</p>

-The ICM 20948 is a comparatively modern chip.
+The ICM-20948 is a relatively modern chip.
-While initial testing seems positive, this chip has not had enough field time for conclusive results.
+While early testing results are promising, the chip has not yet seen enough real-world use to draw conclusive results.

 There are quite a few variants of the ICM-20948, most of which operate at 3.3v.
-- Pimoroni ICM-20948 (Please note this board requires you to cut the bridge on the back to change the address);
+- Pimoroni ICM-20948: Requires cutting a bridge on the back to change the I2C address.
-- Adafruit ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
+- Adafruit ICM-20948: Requires soldering a bridge on the back to change the I2C address.
-- SparkFun ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
+- SparkFun ICM-20948: Also requires soldering a bridge to change the I2C address.
-- GY-912 (Please note this board requires you to bridge SD0 to GND to change the address);
+- GY-912: Requires bridging SD0 to GND to change the I2C address.
-- CJMCU-20948 is known to run on 1.8v and needs additional hardware to work.
-  A 1.8v Linear Voltage regulator and Logic Level Converter are needed and as such this board is not recommended.
+- CJMCU-20948: Operates at 1.8V and is not recommended.
+It requires both a 1.8V linear voltage regulator and a logic level converter to function.